How to cook Christmas dinner on a boat

 Your guests will also need to be given instruction in how to safely embark and disembark, especially after that fifth cheeky little sherry.
-Accident & Emergency at your local hospital isn’t a bundle of laughs on Xmas day.
-Neither will the Ambulance Service find yet another drunk with a broken this, that or the other amusing, especially if they have to find you on a mooring in the middle of nowhere.
+Accident & Emergency at your local hospital isn’t a bundle of laughs on Christmas Day.
+Neither will the ambulance service find yet another drunk with a broken this, that or the other amusing, especially if they have to find you on a mooring in the middle of nowhere.

 Buy the perishable goods as late as you can, it saves on fridge space which can be used to pre-chill drinks.
-When you need the fridge space, stash these chilled drinks in the coolest part of your boat, as with any luck they will stay cold, especially if insulated in newspaper or similar.
-If the weather is cold you don’t need to worry so much as you can use the free “outdoor” fridge but be mindful of security.
+When you need the fridge space, stash these chilled drinks in the coolest part of your boat.
+With any luck they will stay cold, especially if insulated in newspaper or similar.
+If the weather is cold you don’t need to worry so much as you can use the free 'outdoor' fridge but be mindful of security.
 There are some Grinches out there who will spoil your Christmas given half a chance.

 If you really want a stress-free and fun Christmas dinner afloat, share the load with at least two other boats.
 As long as one boat has a large enough oven for the turkey it’s much easier to share the task of creating a festive feast.
 One of my best ever Christmas Days in recent years was a shared lunch with boating friends after a sparkling frosty cruise along the Grand Union Canal.

-The waterways are a perfect place to relax and over the holiday season you’ll find passing boaters and walkers are even friendlier than usual, or it might just be that they’ve had a few in the pub.
+The waterways are a perfect place to relax and over the holiday season you’ll find passing boaters and walkers are even friendlier than usual, or it might just be that they’ve had a few in a waterside pub.
 Life and Christmas dinner is always better by water.

 Last date edited: 3 February 2021